Soontao/cds-mysql/README.md

   tenant?: {
     deploy?: {
       /**
-       * auto migrate database schema when connect to it */ auto?: boolean;
+       * auto migrate database schema when connect to it, default `true`,  specify `false` to disable the migration on startup/connection pool setup
+       */
+      auto?: boolean;
       /**